twitter/finatra/source/user-guide/build-new-http-server/index.markdown

 ```
 <div></div>

-Note: *Query params and path params are both stored in the `params` field of the request.* If a path parameter and a query parameter have the same name, the path parameter always wins.
-Therefore, you should ensure your path parameter names do not collide with a query parameter name that you plan to read.
+Note: *Query params and route params are both stored in the "params" field of the request.* If a route parameter and a query parameter have the same name, the route parameter always wins.
+Therefore, you should ensure your route parameter names do not collide with any query parameter name that you plan to read.

 ##### Wildcard Parameter